KainosSoftwareLtd/hibernate-sequences/README.md

 # Hibernate Sequences WIP

+Project showcasing Hibernate ID generation with sequences.
+It covers different ID generation strategies/optimizers and a sample custom sequence ID generator.

 ## Usage
-* Make sure you have Postgres running and create a database for this project
+* Make sure you have Postgres running and create a database for this project.
+* Review the config to amend database connection details and logging level(INFO recommended for performance runs, DEBUG for inspecting Hibernate usage)
 * Run the project with `./go`
 * You can fiddle around by hitting the endpoints that create test entities and use the sequences as a consequence.
 * You can observe Hibernate logs and metrics to see the time required to perform the transaction and to see when the sequences are being queried.